 The fresh marsh classification is used to describe shoreline types found in the coastal interior.
-Freshwater marshes include floating aquatic mats, vascular submerged vegetation, needle and broad leaved deciduous scrubs and shrubs, and broad leaved evergreen scrubs and shrubs.
+Freshwater marshes include floating aquatic mats, vascular submerged vegetation, needle and broad-leaved deciduous scrubs and shrubs, and broad-leaved evergreen scrubs and shrubs.
 The sediments are highly organic and muddy.
 Fresh marshes are characterized by high biodiversity and rich wetland habitat.
-This shoreline type is commonly found within the river valleys and creeks that exist along the coastal plains.
+This shoreline type is found within the river valleys that dissect the chenier plain as well as between the individual ridges.
 On the delta plain, freshwater marshes occur in the upper reaches of individual delta complexes as well as along distributary courses.

 The environmental sensitivity of fresh marshes is high because of the presence of wetland habitat.
 Oil usually coats and covers the sediment and vegetation.
-The sediment penetration potential is low due to the high water table and water content of the sediments.
+The sediment penetration potential is low due to the high-water table and water content of the sediments.
 A major environmental concern about fresh marsh is that the cleanup can be more damaging than the oil itself, left alone.
 Access to fresh marshes is typically poor due to the soft sediment.
 Trafficability of fresh marsh is poor due to the soft sediment.
-Access is typically poor in Texas.